openwsn-berkeley/amp-o-meter/README.md

 Once the resistor is calculated, replacing it is quite simple:

-1. Desorder (or break) the surface mount resistor in the middle of the board between the two bigger holes.
+1. Desorder (or break) the surface mount resistor in the middle of the board between the two bigger holes;
-2. Solder the new resistor either using the surface mount pads or those two holes.
+2. Solder the new resistor either using the surface mount pads or those two holes;
 3. Change the value via the command line interface (detailed below).

 ### 3. Assembly with RPi